 The graveyards were empty, the tombs bereft of bones.
 Viadaza had been harvested of all that could be made undead many months before, upon Lord Adolfo’s command.
 Yet once again the city swarmed with the vampires’ servants, an army of animated warriors with or without rotting flesh, having this time marched upon the city rather than arisen within it.
-There had been no shortage of corpses after the battle at Ebino to swell the shambling horde, which meant Biagino, craving followers for his new Church of Nagash, had been generously provided for.
-He arrived at the city with quite a congregation – not only the select servants of La Fraternita di Morti Irrequieti, but also the wild mob of his Disciplinati di Nagash.
+There had been no shortage of corpses after the battle of Ebino to swell the shambling horde, which meant Biagino, craving a flock for his new Church of Nagash, had been generously provided for.
+He arrived at the city with quite a congregation – not only the select few servants of his La Fraternita di Morti Irrequieti, but also the large and wild mob of his Disciplinati di Nagash.
 He had also been gifted the famous Cattedrale di Morr Re, which sat in its extensive grounds a little way north-east of the city walls.
 All this he received with a degree of satisfaction, but he knew it was not enough.
-If his church was to thrive, if Nagash was to be fed by its prayers and so return his blessings, then there was one more, (quite literally) vital thing he needed.
+If his church was to thrive, if Nagash was to be fed by its prayers and so return his blessings, then there was one more, vital thing he needed.
 Hopefully, Viadaza would provide.

 The first of Biagino’s Disciplinati was also present, his head a battered mess of misshapen bone and torn flesh, his hands disfigured by their size, somehow both swollen and emaciated at one and the same time, the splayed fingers elongated beyond their natural length.
-He still wore the dedicant’s robes he had been captured in, bar the gloves, of course.
+He still wore the dedicant’s robes he had been captured in, bar the gloves (of course).

 Apart from the rustling of leaves in the breeze and the faint sound of grunting and groaning from the foul mob contained within the cattedrali’s cloistered quadrangle, all was quiet on the tree-lined green.

 Biagino had been waiting for another of his servants, a captain of his skeletal body-guard, to arrive.
 While he did so, he gave his mind up to the powerful swirl of gleeful desires born of his vampiric lusts, suffusing him thoroughly, and conjoining with the winds of magic animating his frame.
-He felt a surge building and allowed it to pour outwards, feeding all those around him and amplifying the eerie sound issuing from within the walls behind him.
+He felt a surge building within him, and allowed it to pour outwards, feeding all those around him and amplifying the eerie sound issuing from within the walls behind him.

 “What news, captain?”
 Biagino demanded.
 “How many?
 And are they coming?”